liamoconnor9/adjop/README.md

 # Instructions
-Python and bash scripts to accompany the manuscript "Iterative Methods for Navier--Stokes Inverse Problems", Physical Review E, DOI: 10.1103/PhysRevE.109.045108
+Python, bash, and latex scripts to accompany the manuscript "Iterative Methods for Navier--Stokes Inverse Problems", Physical Review E, DOI: 10.1103/PhysRevE.109.045108

 Using the codes in this repository, a user can solve inverse problems constrained by:
 ### 1. Kortweg--de Vries--Burgers equation